Tokyo, Japan (December 11-13, 2017)

 Jennifer O’Neill and Eric Negulic of AGC were plenary speakers at the UN Environment Global Mercury Partnership workshop in Nairobi, Kenya.
 They were presenting the session: “Developing Baseline Estimates for the Artisanal and Small Scale Gold Mining sector: Introduction to the UN Environment toolkit.”
 The AGC is developing the ASGM Baseline Toolkit and Guidebook, a toolkit and instructional guide for producing a national overview of a country’s ASGM sector and baseline estimates of the mercury used, gold produced, and workforce involved.
 The toolkit will be instrumental in carrying out ASGM National Action Plans under the Minamata Convention.
 The workshop was part of a week-long conference of mercury events, put together by the European Environmental Bureau (EEB), Zero Mercury Working Group (ZMWG), and UN Environment.
-It brought together federal government officials, UN Agencies, NGOs, and international experts involved with the Minamata obligations of all African Countries.
+The event brought together federal government officials, UN Agencies, NGOs, and international experts involved with the Minamata obligations of all African Countries.
 Read more…

 Oslo, Norway (May 15, 2017)

 AGC’s Jennifer O’Neill was in Oslo for the second meeting on emissions and release inventory of the 2018 Global Mercury Assessment (GMA).
 The focus of the workshop was to compare preliminary GMA global inventory estimates with national inventory estimates of various countries, including those that are becoming available through the development Minamata Initial Assessments (MIAs) to ensure the most robust estimates possible.
-The role of the AGC in this meeting is to field comparisons between AGC’s Mercury Watch estimates and preliminary MIA estimates of ASGM mercury use.
+The role of the AGC in this event is to field comparisons between AGC’s Mercury Watch estimates and preliminary MIA estimates of ASGM mercury use.